 Citing a news broadcast, Ms. Trang added that investigators had found materials in Ms. Quynh’s home that criticized the government’s handling of a chemical dump in April at a Taiwanese-owned steel plant in central Vietnam that caused mass fish deaths.
 It is believed to be among the worst environmental disasters in Vietnam’s modern history.

-Although the company, Formosa Steel, has agreed to pay $500 million in damages, much Vietnamese have criticized the government for initially remaining silent about the cause of the spill and then refusing to release full details on the likely health or environmental impacts.
+Although Formosa Steel has agreed to pay $500 million in damages, many Vietnamese have criticized the government for initially remaining silent about the cause of the spill and then refusing to release full details on the likely health or environmental impacts.
 Outrage over the scandal has festered for months and continues to set off protests in central Vietnam.

 In 2009, Ms. Quynh was detained for more than a week after writing about a bauxite mining project in Vietnam’s restive Central Highlands, in which investors included a state-owned Chinese company.
 Chinese economic influence is a politically delicate topic that the government has tried to play down.
 She was not charged with a crime at that time.